Transform your days off with these solutions for how to be productive.

 You can relax and recharge while also accomplishing some goals.
-Staring in fear of your to-do list could be a thing of the past when you try these suggestions.
+Staring in fear of your to-do list could be a thing of the past when you try these suggestions for being super effective.
 I hope they make your life better and brighter!

 Build Free Time into Your Schedule.

-Or what about setting aside one day off to work on projects, and your next free day for fun?
+Or what about setting aside one day off to work on projects and your next free day for fun?
 If you rely on schedules to keep you on track (ahem, me), then “scheduling” your free time might be the way to go.
+You can use this all or nothing mentality to your advantage by setting aside a day for work and a day to relax.
+That way, you can feel a sense of accomplishment while also knowing that one day of your week will be all about your hobbies and pastimes.

 Do the Stuff that will Make the Most Significant Impact.

-Examples of a visual task might be doing the dishes, getting a haircut, cleaning the house, etc. A mental task is making a budget, working on a class or homework, or de-cluttering your phone apps.
+Examples of a visual task might be getting a haircut, cleaning the house, etc. A mental task is making a budget, working on a class or homework, or de-cluttering your phone apps.
 These are just examples, use your own – let’s not add more to that to-do list!

 Plan One Thing You Want to Do.